pnp/PnP-Transformation/JDP Remediation - CSOM/Readme.md

 This functionality does not use any input file, but asks user for input of the following parameters: WebUrl, ServerRelative PageUrl, WebPart ZoneIndex, WebPart ZoneID, WebPart FileName, WebPart XmlFile Path.

 Then it generates output log.
-If at any time the user needs to add web part to any page, using this functionality, it will give the desired output - ***AddWebpart-yyyyMMdd_hhmmss.log*** (verbose log file).
+If at any time the user needs to add web part to any page, using this functionality, it will give the desired output - ***AddWebPart-yyyyMMdd_hhmmss.log*** (verbose log file) and **AddWebPart_SuccessFailure-yyyyMMdd_hhmmss.csv**.

 ### 2. Replace FTC Web Part with OOTB Web Part or App on a page ###